-The District has created four public improvement districts, the PID, PID No. 2, PID No. 3, and PID No. 5, pursuant to Chapter 372, Texas Local Government Code, as amended.
-The PID was created to fund acquisition and construction of fire protection and park and open space improvements within the PID (the "PID Improvements").
-PID No. 2 was created to reimburse the Developer for certain park and trail improvements in PID No. 3, and PID No. 5 was created to reimburse the Developer for certain park and landscaping improvements in PID No. 5.
+The District currently levies assessments in four public improvement districts, PID No. 1, PID No. 2, PID No. 3, and PID No. 5, pursuant to Chapter 372, Texas Local Government Code, as amended.
+PID No. 1 was created to fund acquisition and construction of fire protection and park and open space improvements within the PIDs (the "PID Improvements").
+PID No. 2 was created to reimburse the Developer for certain park and trail improvements in PID No. 3.
+PID No. 3 was created to reimburse the Developer for certain park and greenspace improvements in PID No. 3.
+PID No. 5 was created to reimburse the Developer for certain parks and landscaping improvements in PID No. 5.
 The acquisition and construction of the public improvements benefiting PID No. 2, PID No. 3 and PID No. 5 will be funded from proceeds of the levy and collection of assessments and not by the issuance of PID Bonds.
-Approximately \$29,730,465 of the costs of the PID Improvements are to be paid from special assessments or from proceeds of PID bonds secured by special assessments.
-To date, the District has levied assessments only upon a portion of the properties in the PID, and on all properties within PID No 2, and PID No. 3 which cover the majority of the property within the Development.
-Assessments are anticipated to be levied in PID No. 5 in fall 2021.
+Approximately \$29,730,465 of the costs of the PID Improvements in PID No. 1 are to be paid from special assessments or from proceeds of PID Bonds secured by special assessments.
+To date, the District has levied assessments only upon a portion of the properties in PID No. 1, and on all properties within PID No 2, PID No. 3, and PID No. 5 which cover the majority of the property within the Development.
 Such assessments are levied in addition to the taxes levied on property owners within the District.
-The District anticipates levying additional assessments on the remaining property within the PID and on any land added to the boundaries of the District in the future.
-The District has previously issued \$23,850,000 in principal amount of PID Bonds which are secured solely by assessments against certain residential lots in the PID and not by the Pledged Revenues, other ad valorem taxes of the District or any other revenues of the District other than such assessments.
-The aggregate per parcel assessments range from \$1,445 to \$28,900 with annual payments that range from approximately \$101 to \$5,929 and which are pledged to the bonds issued by the District for PID Improvements.
-The District has also levied an aggregate per parcel assessment for supplemental services that range from approximately \$225 to \$4,493 with annual payments that range from approximately \$16 to \$895 and will be used to reimburse the Developer for certain marketing and promotion expenses.
-As future phases of Viridian are developed within the PID, the District intends to issue additional bonds backed by a pledge of assessments levied on those future phases within the PID pursuant to the Amended Finance Plan and Development Agreement.
+The District anticipates levying additional assessments on the remaining property within PID No. 1 and on any land that has been added to the boundaries of the District.
+The District has previously issued \$23,922,000 in principal amount of PID Bonds which are secured solely by assessments against certain residential lots in PID No. 1 and not by the Pledged Revenues, other ad valorem taxes of the District or any other revenues of the District other than such assessments.
+The aggregate per parcel assessments range from \$1,445 to \$85,255 with annual payments that range from approximately \$101 to \$5,918.
+The assessments levied within the PID No. 1 are pledged to the bonds issued by the District for PID Improvements.
+The District has also levied an aggregate per parcel assessment for supplemental services that range from approximately \$225 to \$13,256 with annual payments that range from approximately \$16 to \$895 and will be used to reimburse the Developer for certain marketing and promotion expenses.
+As future phases of Viridian are developed within PID No. 1, the District intends to issue additional bonds backed by a pledge of assessments levied on those future phases within PID No. 1 pursuant to the Amended Finance Plan and Development Agreement.
+The District anticipates the issuance of approximately \$5,175,000 principal amount of PID Bonds for PID No. 1 by the fourth (4th) quarter of 2022.